C.E. stands for "Consulting Engineers," and "Legare" is a Latin word meaning to connect, bind, or leave as a legacy.

 Introduction

-In 1818, civil Engineers gathered in a coffee shop in London, the first professional technical institution in the world
+In 1818, civil engineering Engineer gathered in a coffee shop in London, the world's first professional technical institution

-The Institution of Civil Engineers (ICE) has been established.
+The Institution of Civil Engineers (ICE) has been establishment.

-And in order to contribute to the reconstruction of the devastated land of Japan after World War II, and to contribute to world peace,
+And in Japan after World War II, in order to rebuild the devastated land and further contribute to world peace,

-The engineer system was established with reference to the professional engineer system in the United States.
+The Professional Engineer (PE) system was established with reference to the professional engineer system in the United States.

-In 1951, the Association of Japan Engineers was born, and in 1957, the Engineers Act was enacted.
+In 1951, the Japan Professional Engineer (PE) Association was born, and in 1957, the Professional Engineer (PE) Law was enacted.

-PACIFIC CONSULTANTS is an equal contribution between Muneki SHIRAISHI and Eric FLOOR, as well as Antonin Raymond.
+PACIFIC CONSULTANTS is an equal investment by Sojo Shiraishi and Eric Floor, as well as Antonin Raymond

 It was founded in 1951 as U.S. Corporation (PACIFIC CONSULTANTS Incorporated).

-C.E.Museum "Legare" discloses historical documents from the period when the company was scrambling to establish an engineer system in Japan.
+C.E.Museum "Legare" discloses historical materials from the period when Japan struggled to establish a Professional Engineer (PE) system.

 1. History Wall